1978 Israeli presidential election

-An election for President of Israel was held in the Knesset on 19 April 1978.
+An election for President of Israel was held in the Knesset on 19 April 1978 in which Yitzhak Navon was elected as the fifth president of the state of Israel.

 History

 Ephraim Katzir, who was elected President of Israel in 1973, declined to stand for a second term due to his wife's illness.
 Yitzhak Navon ran unopposed for the position.